Premier store manager subjected to aggressive verbal abuse by customer

 “She was aggressive and her behaviour was unacceptable, particularly given that there were children in the shop at the same time,” said Crown Prosecutor Linda Baker.

-“The manager, Nicola Jones, was extremely shaken and contacted the police.”
+“The manager was extremely shaken by her behaviour and contacted the police.”

-After leaving the shop Harper, who previously lived in Silverdale Lodge, Johnston, proceeded to accost a woman who was walking along the pavement with her children.
+After leaving the shop Harper, who previously lived in Silverdale Lodge, Johnston, proceeded to accost another woman who was walking along the pavement with her children.
 Once again she began harassing her.

-She followed the woman, namely Stacey Phillips, to her home and knocked on her front door shouting, “I hope you have fucking insurance for your car.”
+She followed the woman to her home and knocked on her front door shouting, “I hope you have fucking insurance for your car.”

 Prosecutor Linda Baker said this concerned the complainant, and she consequently called the police.